vonajs/vona/packages-docs/guide/techniques/orm/config-datasource.md

 ## Built-in Datasources

-For out-of-the-box usage, two datasources are built-in: `pg` and `mysql`.
+For out-of-the-box usage, three datasources are built-in: `sqlite3/pg/mysql`.
 The configuration is as follows:

 `src/backend/config/config/config.ts`